 Specialist interest areas:

-Sex and sexuality, relationship difficulties, men’s mental health, anxiety, anger issues, questions around identity, life transitions, childhood issues.
+Sex and sexuality, men’s mental health, anger issues, questions around identity, relationship difficulties, life transitions, childhood issues.

 Reduced rates may be available for those on low incomes.
 The Next Chapter holds a waiting list for reduced-fee sessions.